 - A robot that helps managing family dynamics

 But of course, these are only examples!
 We expect you to come up with your own, crazy & creative ideas!

 We encourage participants to focus on the actual process of creating a robot, including what the robot would bring to us; what are the ideas and principles behind it; how the robot is built, how it feels (textures, materials, shape, colours, sounds…), how it ‘exists’ in our environment (its place, role, interactions with other objects or places), and, of course, how it interacts with its human companions.
 For this, feel free to focus on particular interaction situations, and create scenarios that illustrate how the robot fits within the lives of the humans involved.

 We imagine participants using recycled materials (cereal card boxes, straws, clothes…), or sourcing small products from your local stores (including IKEA or MUJI), hacking toys, or using everyday objects from their homes or labs, then actuating them using purchased or homemade hardware and software (perhaps using open-source tools) to add movement, visual indicators, or sound, so the robot can express itself and/or communicate its use or purpose.
 Don’t feel limited by any of these suggestions: be creative!
 The competition focuses less on demonstrations of technical proficiency and more on the design process of ideas that inspire, surprise, and delight.

 How to take part to SDC 2021?

-Form a team (5 people max., but you can also participate as an individual) and prepare the initial submission to be submitted via the HRI website before the 10 December 2020.
+Form a team (5 people max., but you can also participate as an individual) and prepare the initial submission to be submitted via the HRI website before December 10, 2020.
 Creating and submitting an initial submission is how student teams enter the competition and indicate that they are working on a project.
-Each initial submission should be a 1–2 page document, that includes the following informations:
+Each initial submission should be a 1–2-page document, that includes the following information:

 - Project title and authors (names, school/university, and email addresses).